 How Do You Use BHO?
 What Is Dabbing?

 When purchasing BHO, try to look for products that have been tested by a third-party laboratory in order to reduce your exposure to pesticides and other contaminants.
 Typically, BHO extracts are consumed via "dabbing," which involves heating a concentrate and inhaling its vapor.
 Dabbing can be done with a specialized glass piece or a portable vape pen.
-Since BHO products can provide percentages of THC nearing one hundred percent, inexperienced users can easily take too much and make the conditions they are treating worse.
+Since BHO products can provide percentages of THC nearing one hundred percent, inexperienced users can easily take too much and make the conditions worse.
 If you're new to dabbing, wait an hour or two between each dab to assess the effects.

 A proper dab rig consists of a specialty water pipe, nail (titanium, ceramic, or quartz), and a mini-torch, like the ones used to caramelize sugars on desserts.
 Users heat the nail to temperatures ranging from 340 to 482 degrees Celsius.
 Users then place a dab (usually 10 to 20 milligrams) on the nail.
 Since THC boils at 417 degrees Celsius, a carb cap is used to reduce pressure and the boiling point of THC.
 Some users suggest that lower temperatures dabs can reduce the harshness of the vapor and offer a better flavor profile.
 Lower temperatures are easier to attain with electronic and portable dab rigs featuring temperature control options.